UK Sailmakers' Encyclopedia of Sails

 The Jib Top is a distance racing sail used for reaching when sailing with the wind forward of the beam, but not so far forward as to be sailing on the wind.
 Its draft is noticeably greater than that of a genoa and is positioned forward since the sail is not used to go upwind.
-It has a very high clew so that it can be set properly with the sheet eased, something a low-clewed genoa can’t do as well.
+Jib tops are designed with more twist so that they work well with the main when it is eased.
+JT's have a high clew so that they can be trimmed with a spinnaker sheet, which gives it a wider sheeting angle than a genoa.

 On a typical overlapping genoa, the leech is twice as long as the foot.
 Jibs on boats with non-overlapping headsails, the ratio of the leech to the foot is closer to 4:1.
 When the genoa sheet is eased, the load on the longer side of the sail is affected more than on the shorter side.
 Therefore, when the sheet is eased the clew lifts and the top of the sail twists open.
 As the top twists open the upper part of the sail luffs and reduces the driving force of the sail.

 Excessive twist results in loss of power and distortion of the slot between the headsail and the main.
 Too much twist is typically cured by moving the jib lead forward, which in turn causes the whole back of the genoa to converge with the boat's centerline, which increases heeling and causes backwinding of the mainsail.
 By raising the clew on the jib topsail, the foot gets longer and the leech gets shorter.
 The closer in length the foot and leach get to each other, when the sheet is eased there will be less twist, better retention of power and more optimized air flow between the jib topsail and the main.

 There are some other advantages to the high clew:

 It's a great sail for races with reaching or running starts because the helmsman can see everything that's going on under the jib.